 Tristy holds a BComm (Accounting and Finance), a MSc (Renewable Energy) and a Graduate Diploma in Applied Corporate Governance.
 She is a Fellow of the Governance Institute of Australia and the Australian Institute of Energy.

-Tristy has a long track record of Not-for-Profit governance with a focus on environmental and climate change organisations and is currently on the board of the Bibbulmun Track Foundation.
+Tristy has a long track record of Not-for-Profit governance with a focus on environmental and climate change organisations and is currently on the boards of the Bibbulmun Track Foundation and WA Loves Nature.

 Tristy believes Australia has a unique opportunity to be a world leader in the transition to a low carbon, environmentally sustainable community, while maintaining its prosperity and opportunities.
 She is committed to maintaining alignment between her values and work and enabling others to do the same.